TrossenRobotics/aloha_docs/docs/getting_started/stationary/hardware_setup.rst

         :align: center
         :height: 400px

-Install SPRINGS into both ROPE GUIDES at the front 1220 BAR with a PULLEY at the end
+Install SPRINGS into both ROPE GUIDES at the front 1220 BAR with a PULLEY at the end.

 .. list-table::
   :widths: 50 50